CodeYourFuture/curriculum/common-content/en/module/databases/databases-with-sheets/_index.md

 A database is a structured set of data held in a computer.
 It stores, retrieves and organizes information.

-You will actually very likely be using these in your every day life!
+You already use databases in your everyday life!
 A few examples:

 - The messages you've sent on Slack will be in a database.
 - CYF will store your're contact details, that will be on a database!